cosee/responsive_notebook_background/README.md

 - Customizable background color
 - Line- and Grid-Layout
 - Possibility to leave blank lines on top of content
-- Included LineSizeBuilder to determine the height of default text
+- Included LineSizeBuilder to determine the height of a single line of text

 ## Usage